rust-unofficial/patterns/idioms/mem-replace.md

 ## See also

-This gets rid of the [Clone to satisfy the borrow checker](../anti_patterns/borrow_clone.md) antipattern in a specific case.
+This gets rid of the [Clone to satisfy the borrow checker](../anti_patterns/borrow_clone.md) anti-pattern in a specific case.